Cosmicism

 H. P. Lovecraft, writer and creator of cosmicism.

-Cosmicism is American author H. P. Lovecraft's name for the literary philosophy he developed and used for his fiction.
+Cosmicism is a name given to the literary philosophy that H. P. Lovecraft developed and used for his fiction.
+The name is commonly stated to have been coined by Lovecraft himself, though no sources that state this claim provide any statements by Lovecraft himself using it.
 Lovecraft was a writer of horror stories that involve occult phenomena like astral projection and alien miscegenation, and the themes of his fiction over time contributed to the development of this philosophy.

 The philosophy of cosmicism is explained as the idea that "there is no recognizable divine presence, such as a god, in the universe, and that humans are particularly insignificant in the larger scheme of intergalactic existence."
 The most prominent theme is humanity's fear of their insignificance in an incomprehensibly large universe: a fear of the cosmic void.

 Analysis

 Cosmicism and human centric views of the universe are incompatible.
 Cosmicism shares many characteristics with nihilism, though one important difference is that cosmicism tends to emphasize the insignificance of humanity and its doings, rather than summarily rejecting the possible existence of some greater purpose (or purposes); e.g., in Lovecraft's Cthulhu stories.
 It is not the absence of meaning that causes terror for the protagonists, as it is their discovery that they have absolutely no power to change anything in the vast, indifferent universe that surrounds them.
 In Lovecraft's stories, whatever meaning or purpose may be invested in the actions of the cosmic beings is completely inaccessible to the human characters.

 Lovecraft's cosmicism was a result of his feeling of humanity's existential helplessness due to what he called the "infinite spaces" revealed by science, and his belief that humanity was fundamentally at the mercy of the vastness and emptiness of the cosmos.
 In his fictional works, these ideas are often described by fantastic dream-like narratives (The Dream-Quest of Unknown Kadath, 1927), by his well-known Cthulhu Mythos ("The Call of Cthulhu," 1928, and others), and sometimes by humor ("Herbert West–Reanimator", 1922).
 Common themes related to cosmicism in Lovecraft's fiction are the insignificance of humanity in the universe and the search for knowledge ending with disaster.

 Lovecraftian characters notably become insane from the elimination of recognizable geometry.
 Lovecraft's work also tended to suggest fear of the other to the reader, such as in the stories "The Dunwich Horror" and "Dagon", often describing that which is unknown as a terrible threat to humanity.